The History of Sunspot Solar Observatory

 The present-day optical setup for consortium operations at the Dunn Solar Telescope

 The Vacuum Tower was the last telescope built on site.
-Renamed in the 90's for its designer, Richard Dunn, the Dunn Solar Telescope (DST) continues to operate today - though much of it has been upgraded over the years.
+Renamed in the 90s for its designer, Richard Dunn, the Dunn Solar Telescope (DST) continues to operate today - though much of it has been upgraded over the years.
 Presently, a high-order efficient adaptive optics system makes it possible for the telescope to effectively remove most of the distortion caused by the atmosphere above the telescope.
 As such, to date, the DST has some of the sharpest ground-based images of the Sun available in the world.

 Around the DST, the site continued to flourish.
 The site was taken over by the National Science Foundation through the National Solar Observatory (NSO) in 1975.
 Until recently, they were the sole operators of the site.
 The Air Force started moving their Solar operations from Sunspot to Kirkland Air Force Base, located in Albuquerque, NM in 2010.
 Over the years, the site at Sunspot became the headquarters of the NSO, where new telescopes were designed, and new, upgraded instruments were built and tested.
-Many of the instruments for the next generation of solar telescope, the 4.5 meter DKIST being constructed in Hawai'i were designed on site.
-Recently, the NSO has been focusing their efforts on the gargantuan task of finishing construction on the DKIST telescope, and as of January 2017, the Sunspot Solar Observatory Consortium has run the Visitor’s Center and Dunn Solar Telescope in Sunspot, including the acquisition of science data at the DST, still one of the finest solar telescopes in existence.
-The NSO remains in charge of operations of the Sunspot site.
+Many of the instruments for the next generation of a solar telescope, the 15-foot (4.5 m) DKIST being constructed in Hawai'i were designed on-site.
+Recently, the NSO has been focusing its efforts on the gargantuan task of finishing construction on the DKIST telescope, and as of January 2017, the Sunspot Solar Observatory Consortium has run the Visitor’s Center and Dunn Solar Telescope in Sunspot, including the acquisition of science data at the DST, still one of the finest solar telescopes in existence.
+The NSO remains in charge of the operations of the Sunspot site.
 With the advent of DKIST, the DST will become even more invaluable to the scientific community, as the unique design and flexibility of the DST allow the telescope to provide important complimentary data to the DKIST telescope that the design of DKIST simply does not allow.
 Despite passing its 50th birthday, the Dunn Solar Telescope continues to operate on clear-weather days, providing unparalleled data to the solar scientific community.